therealchalz/tunneller/README.txt

 commons-daemon-1.0.13.jar
 log4j-api-2.0-beta7.jar
 log4j-core-2.0-beta7.jar
-brootils.jar
+brootils-1.0.jar
-jsvc binary from the commons-daemon project (for linux) procrun binary from the commons-daemon project (for windows)
+jsvc binary from the commons-daemon project (for linux) procrun/prunsrv binary from the commons-daemon project (for windows)

 See the brootils project/library for info on what that library needs.